suzuneyagi/texteditor/README.md

 ## Answer to Part 2: Analyzing the Simple String Buffer
 The insert method of SimpleStringBuffer.java: public void insert(char ch) {
-        buffer = buffer + ch;
+        buffer = buffer.substring(0, cursor) + ch + buffer.substring(cursor);
         cursor++;
         sz++;
     }

 Analysis on the runtime of the insert method:
-1. The relevant input(s) to the method: not applicable
+1. The relevant input(s) to the method: n is the number of characters in the original buffer string
 2. The critical operation(s).
-    buffer = buffer + ch;
+    buffer = buffer.substring(0, cursor) + ch + buffer.substring(cursor);
-    cursor++;
-    sz++;
 3. A mathematical model of the runtime of insert:
-    F(n) = 3
+    F(n) = n + 1
 4. Big-O notation:
-    The method is O(1)
+    The method is O(n)

-Whenever insert is called, it makes a new string (buffer + ch) and inserts it into the current buffer, and increment cursor's position and the size, so there are three operations that happen in one call.
-As Java strings are immutable, we have to make a new string every time insert is called and consequently, size has to be incremented too.
-This process of making a new string and assigns it to the current buffer makes the operation more expensive and inefficient.
+Whenever insert is called, it makes substrings of the original buffer and inserts the given character at the cursor index.
+When it makes the substrings, the program takes characters one by one from the original string and adds them to the new string.
+Thus, it operates n times plus one time for the new given character to make the new string, where n is the number of characters in the original buffer string.
+As such, the operation is very expensive because String type is immutable in Java - it has to make a completely new string whenever there is a modification in the string.